Jewish Rehab Centers for Drug and Alcohol Addiction Near Me

 Nonetheless, faith may be indispensable in preventing and recovering from substance abuse.7

-Substance Abuse Statistics Among the Jewish Population
+Jewish Substance Abuse Statistics in the US

 The scope of substance abuse in the nation is alarming.
 Although prevalence of substance abuse in the Jewish community is relatively low by comparison, it’s still a cause for concern and needs to be addressed seriously.5